Amendment of the Indian Constitution: A Comprehensive Guide

 Table of Contents

-The Indian Constitution provides a framework for governance through its guiding principles and laws.
+The Amendment of Indian Constitution provides a framework for governance through its guiding principles and laws.
 However, being a living document, it requires amendments to stay relevant with changing times.
 The Amendment of the Indian Constitution is one of the most intriguing parts of the Constitution.
 Since its adoption in 1950, the Constitution has seen over 100 amendments that have carried significance by strengthening citizen rights, bolstering national growth, and reflecting socio-economic goals.

 Some landmark amendments of the Indian Constitution include the 24th amendment, which lowered the voting age to 18, enabling greater public participation.
 The 42nd Amendment enshrined Fundamental Duties, emphasizing collective nation-building duties of citizens, and the 73rd and 74th Amendments decentralized powers to local rural and urban self-governing bodies by establishing Panchayati Raj.